mallik3006/DS-Pipeline/README.md

 # Data Scientist - Nanodegree

-## Disaster Response Pipeline
+## Disaster Response Pipeline Project

 ### Introduction

 The aim of this project  to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 The data set contains real messages that were sent during disaster events.
-A machine learning pipeline will be developed to categorize these events so that can be sent as messages to an appropriate disaster relief agency.
+A machine learning pipeline will be developed to categorize these events which can be sent as messages to an appropriate disaster relief agency.
 A web app will also be developed where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

-### Pre-requisites
+### Prerequisites

-Following are the main libraries utilised:
+Following are the main libraries utilized:

 * `nltk`
 * `sqlalchemy`